 The current research and development (R&D) strategy is established in the Development of Science and Technology 2013-2020.
 The key objective of this planning document is to implement leading research programmes in universities, scientific organisations and state research centres.
 To achieve this, measures are to be put in place to provide institutional changes, optimise management and financing systems, and logistical development.

-The key transport planning document in Russia is the Transport Strategy up to 2030.
+The key transport planning document in Russia is the Transport Strategy up to 2030 with a Forecast for the Period up to 2035.
 This document provides a comprehensive analysis of the present state of the Russian transport system and the challenges and opportunities that are expected to arise in the future.
 It also sets out long term goals and the measures that should be put in place to achieve these objectives.
 Transport research priorities are established as part of this process and include R&D activities in:

 - Passenger rolling stock;